RayHightower/RayHightower.com/_posts/2021-04-08-people-and-eos.markdown

 > Without the data, yo chatta don't matta.

 Next EOS topic: Data.
-Running a business without data is like driving a car without a dashboard.
-You can run it that way for awhile, but we need to know that we have enough fuel before we take the next road trip.
+Running a business without data is like driving a bus without a dashboard.
+You can run it that way for awhile.
+But without a datat dash board, we'll break speed limits, over-rev the engine, and eventually run out of fuel.
+The right data gives us what we need to know so that we can make better decisions.